 The Chinese were all about those passports, maybe even as back as the Han dynasty (so 206 BC).
 The passports were intricate, detailing age, height and body features, which is the best they could do about two millennia before the invention of photography.
 The passport was necessary for travel in the imperial territory and even children over a year old had to have them.

 The first real (as in, meant for international use), were created by the British king Henry V to help his subjects abroad to prove who they are.
 They were mentioned in the 1414 Act of the Parliament.
 In 1540, issuing passports was a duty given to the Privy Council of England – and thus that’s when the word “passport” was first used.

 In ye olde days, travel was slow and easy to control.
 In the medieval times, passports for foreigners listed which inland (so, not port) cities they could enter, which was fairly easy to check at the gates.
 And even later on, land travel was slow and ponderous, and good roads few.
 And if border enforcement fails, you could always nab the people in a city.

-Aside from the Chinese having the very reasonable idea of having identification in the passport that would allow to check whether the passport holder is the person they claim to be, pictures were almost an afterthought in the whole process.
+Aside from the Chinese having the very reasonable idea of having identification in the passport that would allow checking whether the passport holder is the person they claim to be, pictures were almost an afterthought in the whole process.

 And then World War I happened.
 Carl Hans Rhody, a German spy, entered UK with a fake US passport in 1914, which led to the requirement for there to be pictures in them.
 Britons in the 1920s complained that this measure is dehumanizing.
 I’m sure we’re going to be hearing some like that after Brexit, too.
 On the other hand, the rules were super lax, and you could submit the picture of your family, be photographed on the beach or in full bishop garb and – hold on to your seat – even smile.